TechHutTV/homelab/media/README.md

 This error may appear within Sonarr and Radarr.
 Once NZBGet is setup go to settings and under **INCOMING NZBS** change the **AppendCategoryDir** to **No**.
 This will prevent some potential mapping issues and save on unnessesary directories.

 ### qBittorrent
+When you first launch qBittorrent it will be givin a random password.
+To find this password you can stop the stack and run without detached mode.
+'''
+docker compose up
+'''
+You will find the password in the console.
+Keep it running and login with 'admin' and the random short string password it generated.

+Now, go to your settings and setup a new username and password under WebUI > Authentication.

 #### qBittorrent Stalls with VPN Timeout
 I experianced where qBittorrent stalls out if there is a timeout or any type of interuption on the VPN.
 This is good becuase it drops connection, but I need it to fire back up when the connection is restored without manually restarting the container.